Eli Saslow

 Eli Eric Saslow (born May 15, 1982) is an American journalist, currently a writer-at-large for The New York Times.
 He has also written for The Washington Post and ESPN The Magazine.
-He is a 2014 winner of the Pulitzer Prize, a recipient of the George Polk award and other honors.
+He is a 2014 and a 2023 winner of the Pulitzer Prize, a recipient of the George Polk award and other honors.
 He was also a finalist for the Pulitzer Prize in feature writing in 2013, 2016 and 2017.
+He is a Writers Guild of America screenwriter, and the co-writer for Four Good Days, which stars Mila Kunis and Glenn Close and was nominated for an Academy Award.
+He has published three books, including the best-selling Rising Out of Hatred, which won the 2019 Dayton Literary Peace Prize.

 Education

 He attended Heritage High School, in Littleton, Colorado, graduating in 2000, and is a 2004 graduate of the S.I.
 Newhouse School of Public Communications at Syracuse University.